fhumbertodf/dicionario/Textos4.md

 ## 83: Garden.

 >*The garden is very interesting.
-I sometimes go outside and I watch allthe things that go on inthe garden.
+I sometimes go outside and I watch all the things that go on in the garden.
-It smellswonderful intheflower garden.
+It smells wonderful in the flower garden.
-There are red, white, pinkand yellow roses that havea sweet smell.
+There are red, white, pinkand yellow roses that have a sweet smell.
-Iwatchthe beesas they takepollenfrom the roses.
+I watch the bees as they take pollen from the roses.
 There are tiny bugs that live on the rose bushes.
 My mother tries to get rid of the little bugs, but it is difficult to get rid of them.
 She is glad to see the red ladybugs, who eat the little bugs.